teenjes/fungal_ML/README.md

 - database
   - fungal_scpecies_consensus_seqs_44.txt
-    - *the gold standard database conaining consensus sequences for each of the 44 species*
+    - *the gold standard database containing consensus sequences for each of the 44 species*
 - scripts
   - Notebooks
     - kraken2_application.ipynb